f5devcentral/f5-rseries-training/docs/rseries_software_upgrades.rst

   :scale: 70%

-Uploading F5OS Images via the WebUI
+Uploading F5OS Images via the webUI
 ---------------------------------

-You canupload F5OS-A images to the appliance via the WebUI.
+You canupload F5OS-A images to the appliance via the webUI.
 This is done from the **System Settings -> Software Management** page.

 .. image:: images/rseries_software_upgrades/image4.png
   :align: center
   :scale: 70%

 Here you'll have the option to **Upload** or **Import** a new F5OS image.
-If you choose **Import** you will be prompted to provide the configuration details for a remote HTTPS server where the images can be downloaded from.
-If you choose **Upload** then you'll be able to upload an image directly from your local client machine via the browser.
+If you choose **Import**, you will be prompted to provide the configuration details for a remote HTTPS server where the images can be downloaded from.
+If you choose **Upload** you will be able to upload an image directly from your local client machine via the browser.

 Alternatively, you may also upload images to the controller through the **System Settings -> File Utilities** page.
 You can select the **images/staging** option from the drop-down menu to import new F5OS-A images.
-Once uploaded into the staging area they will be imported and made available for upgrades after a brief delay.
+Once uploaded into the staging area, they will be imported and made available for upgrades after a brief delay.

 .. image:: images/rseries_software_upgrades/image5.png
   :align: center